 Virtual Reality Entry Price

 A good virtual reality experience requires excessive processing and graphics power.
-Early adapters can get into immersive worlds through a combination of specific head gears with a powerful personal computer or laptop, 2. latest mobile phones from Google or Samsung or 3. newer game consoles from the likes the Sony.
+Early adapters can get into immersive worlds through a combination of specific head gears with a powerful personal computer or laptop, 2. latest mobile phones from Google or Samsung or 3. newer game consoles from the likes the Sony, with some using virtual reality rental services to cover their gaming needs.

 Current leaders of virtual reality headsets include Oculus (Rift), HTC (Vive), Google (Daydream), Sony (PlayStation VR), and Samsung (Gear VR).
 The first two provide the highest quality experience but also price at the highest points of US$399 and up depending on functionalities.
 Additionally, they also require a bigger footprint to manage users’ movements.
 Its also important to have the best affordable gaming laptop so you can run PC virtual reality experiences on the go.